parris/iz/README.md

     iz.between(3, 2, 5); //is 3, between 2 and 5?

-Possible validations so far.
-All return true or false.
-The comment next to each is the true case:
+Possible validations so far (true case in comments):

     iz.alphaNumeric(*);               // Is number or string(contains only numbers or strings) iz.between(number, start, end);   // Number is start or greater but less than or equal to end, all params numeric iz.blank(*);                      // Empty string, undefined or null iz.boolean(*);                    // true, false, 0, 1
     iz.cc(*);                         // Luhn checksum approved value
-    iz.date(*);                       // Is a data obj or is a string that is easily converted to a date iz.decimal(*);                    // Contains 1 decimal point and potentially can have a - at the beginning iz.email(*);                      // Seems like a valid email address iz.extension(ob1, ob2);           // If obj2's methods are all found in obj1 iz.fileExtension(value, arr);     // Checks if the extension of value is in arr.
+    iz.date(*);                       // Is a date obj or is a string that is easily converted to a date iz.decimal(*);                    // Contains 1 decimal point and potentially can have a - at the beginning iz.email(*);                      // Seems like a valid email address iz.empty(*);                      // If an object, array or function contains no properties true.
+All primitives return true. iz.equal(*, *);                   // Any 2 things are strictly equal.
+If 2 objects their internal properties will be checked.
+If the first parameter has an equals method that will be run instead iz.extension(ob1, ob2);           // If obj2's methods are all found in obj1 iz.fileExtension(value, arr);     // Checks if the extension of value is in arr.
 An obj can be provide, but must have indexOf defined. iz.fileExtensionAudio(value);     // Check against mp3, ogg, wav, aac